awsdocs/amazon-eks-user-guide/doc_source/fargate-getting-started.md

 This topic describes how to get started running Pods on AWS Fargate with your Amazon EKS cluster\.

 If you restrict access to the public endpoint of your cluster using CIDR blocks, we recommend that you also enable private endpoint access\.
 This way, Fargate Pods can communicate with the cluster\.
 Without the private endpoint enabled, the CIDR blocks that you specify for public access must include the outbound sources from your VPC\.
-For more information, see [Amazon EKS cluster endpoint access control](cluster-endpoint.md)\.
+For more information, see [Control network access to cluster API server endpoint](cluster-endpoint.md)\.

 **Prerequisite**
 An existing cluster\.
 If you don't already have an Amazon EKS cluster, see [Get started with Amazon EKS](getting-started.md)\.